 I. Overview

-The Picerne Family Foundation established The Global Sustainability Project (GSP) in 2012 to provide high school students the opportunity to perform meaningful service in support of their community’s environment and to do intensive international environmental field research.
-The Foundation awards full scholarships to ten students, a teacher and a scientist to participate in a 12-day research expedition to South Africa’s Mankwe Wildlife Reserve where they will aid research scientists in studying the impact of dehorning endangered rhinos, and how rhinos support biodiversity and ecosystem functions.
+The Picerne Family Foundation has created The Global Sustainability Project (GSP) to provide high school students the opportunity to perform meaningful service in support of their community’s environment and to do intensive international environmental field research.
+The Foundation awards full scholarships to ten students, a teacher and a scientist to participate in a 9-day research expedition to the Pacuare Reserve on the Caribbean Coast of Costa Rica for 9 days of fieldwork with Ecology Project International scientists.
 It is an intensive educational, experiential and service program.
-The Picerne Family Foundation initiated and is leading this program in collaboration with Advanced Placement science teachers in Orange County, California, the Earthwatch Institute, and local universities, nature conservancies and nonprofit organizations.
-Since the GSP was established, 148 students and 17 teachers from 15 high schools in Southern California have participated.
+The Picerne Family Foundation initiated and is leading this program in collaboration with Advanced Placement science teachers in Southern California, California, Ecology Project International, and local universities, nature conservancies and nonprofit organizations.

 II.
 Goals